 If you are a fan of mythological epics, then you are definitely going to enjoy God of War.
 And if you are playing God of War for the first time, then you may not have heard Kratos, the vengeful, angry and a violent god appeared in the God of War games in early 2000.
 But turn to 2018, Kratos returns again and this time not as the angry god, but as a father to a teenaged son and looks much older than before but a lot wiser in his thinking.

 In this edition, Kratos is lives in exile in Scandinavia and sets out on a journey with his son to scatter the ashes of his wife from top of the highest peak in the kingdom.
 And his son doesn’t have an inkling of an idea of how his father has been a blood-soaked and vengeful god-slaying person in the past.
 On the way to the peak, the father son duo gets caught unwillingly amidst the wrath of the Norse Gods.

 The current edition of God of War portrays Kratos as a person, rather than a merciless killer who breathes violence every second of it.
 And truly the game developers have succeeded on that aspect to a great extent and God of War will truly emerge as one of the best games this year.

-Even though the game is filled with lot of emotions between the father and son, it is never going to disappoint you with its bloody and action packed sequences.
+Even though the God of War game is filled with lot of emotions between the father and son, it is never going to disappoint you with its bloody and action packed sequences.
 There is a lot of action involving fights with mountain-sized monsters, ugly one-eyed creatures along with frozen undeads.

 Even the combat itself have been portrayed much different from the original as it is more tactical now.
 Kratos tries a lot of different things and makes some strategic moves to win over his opponents.
 Now and then Kratos throws his axe to destroy his enemies and the axe returns to his hand after completing its mission.

 God of War is not all about fighting with demons and deadly creatures, but it also involves the father-son duo to explore the region either by foot or by boat and help them to find temples and ruins that are largely inspired by the Norse mythology.
 The players need to be alert always and keep an eye on the surroundings to look for hidden treasure chests and mythological texts

 The gameplay has been skillfully conceptualized as it not only involves throwing the axe to pierce the demon’s skull, it also keeps you absorbed for a long time with mystery quests and exploring some beautiful surroundings.
 The World of God of War is huge and it may take anywhere around 30-35 hours to explore it completely.
 There are lot of mini-quests and adventures that involves finding hidden treasures, temple ruins and mystic texts.

 Lot of innovation is gone into the appearance of Kratos as you can see a lot of finer details imbibed in his clothing and armor.
 The physically based renderer have largely helped in modeling the enemies too by making them look much more monstrous, deadly and violent.
 The use of color throughout the game has been brilliant as when Kratos goes through various quests and different worlds, you are allowed to witness some spectacular surroundings with colorful tones and dazzling graphics.

 And don’t think no one expected the game developers to infuse a fresh leash of life into this mythological adventure and brutally violent game with a fine storyline that describes the relationship between the father and son.
 It is truly a masterpiece and sets high standards both in terms of the use of technology and narrative storytelling along with gorgeous surroundings.